War of the Castilian Succession: Succession to Crown of Castile

 Joanna, born in 1462, was the only child born to King Henry IV of Castile and was called Princess of Asturias as heir presumptive to the throne.
 A rumour spread that she was not actually the daughter of King Henry but rather of Beltrán de la Cueva, the alleged lover of Henry's wife, Joan of Portugal.
 Joanna was thus nicknamed "la Beltraneja", as a mocking reference to her assumed father.
-Pressure from members of the nobility forced the King to strip her of the title and name his half-brother Alfonso as heir presumptive in 1464.
+Pressure from members of the nobility forced the King to strip her of the title and name his half-brother Alfonso as heir presumptive in 1465.

-In 1465, a group of nobility called the Liga Nobiliaria assembled in Ávila and overthrew King Henry, replacing him with Alfonso.
-That led to a war that ended in 1468 with the natural death of the 14-year-old Alfonso.
+In June 1465, a group of nobility assembled in Ávila, deposed King Henry in effigy and declared Alfonso the king of Castile.
+In 1467, the rebels were defeated by Henry at Olmeda but the death of Alfonso in 1468 aroused suspicions and increased tensions among the nobles who now favored the accession of Henry's half-sister, Isabel of Castile.

-Henry IV regained the throne, but the title of heir became disputed between Joanna, his daughter, and Isabella, his half-sister.
-That was resolved via the Treaty of the Bulls of Guisando, which gave Isabella succession rights but restricted her marriage options.
-Isabella secretly married Ferdinand in 1469 at the age of 17, ignoring Henry IV's wishes.
+The resulting dispute between supporters of Joanna and Isabella was resolved with the Treaty of the Bulls of Guisando, which gave Isabella succession rights but restricted her marriage options.
+Nevertheless, Isabella secretly married Ferdinand in 1469 at the age of 17, ignoring Henry IV's wishes.

 Gradually, the couple gained a larger number of supporters and obtained a papal bull sanctioning their marriage from Pope Sixtus IV in 1472 and gained the support of the powerful Mendoza family in 1473.

 When Henry IV died in December 1474, both candidates for the throne were proclaimed Queen of Castile by their respective supporters.
 Aware of their position of weakness against Isabella's supporters, Joanna's supporters proposed for the 43-year-old King Afonso V of Portugal, a widower for some 20 years, to marry Joanna, his niece, and assume the throne of Castile with her.